quantifiedcode/python-anti-patterns/docs/maintainability/redefining_built-in.rst

 Summary
 -------

-Raised when a user-defined module has the same name as a `Python Standard Library built-in module <https://docs.python.org/3/library/>`_.
-Overloading function names that are used in Python Standard Library modules makes your code hard to maintain and hard to read, and can cause subtle bugs when the wrong function is called.
+Raised when the function in a user-defined module has the same name as a `Python Standard Library built-in module function <https://docs.python.org/3/library/>`_.
+Overloading function names makes your code hard to maintain and hard to read, and can cause subtle bugs when the wrong function is called.

 Description
 -----------

+When a user-defined function has the same name as a function from a Python Standard Library, the ``Redefining built-in %r`` error is raised, where ``%r`` is the name of the function that is being overloaded with two or more names.
+Overloading functions is generally a bad programming practice and should be avoided at all costs.

 Examples
 ----------